These gadgets got me through the worst hurricane of my life

 (Image credit: Nicholas Sutrich / Android Central)

 We've been extremely sparing with electronics use since there's no power at all, but it's still nice to play a game of Minecraft with my son for a short break during the day.
-Plus, we've got a handful of flashlights and reading lights we've been using to illuminate our evenings while we walk around to amend our candle usage.
+Plus we've got a handful of flashlights and reading lights that illuminate our evenings while we walk around to amend our candle usage.

-Having a safe, eye-friendly backlight means we can read and keep entertained after the Sun goes down without having to drain the battery of a flashlight or other light source that's going to come in handy.
+Having a safe, eye-friendly backlight means we can read and keep entertained after the sun goes down without draining a flashlight battery or other potentially crucial light source.

-Lastly is the wonderful Honor MagicPad 2 I'm typing this on.
+Finally, there's the wonderful Honor MagicPad 2 I'm currently typing on.
 I love my job and consider writing a hobby that I get paid for, so it's been soothing to still be able to write things and not have to worry about battery.
-This tablet is remarkably battery efficient and has lasted for days without a charge despite regular usage.
+This tablet is remarkably battery efficient: It's lasted for days without a charge despite regular usage.
 I've got the keyboard cover case and the Magic Pen, which makes it great for productivity and entertainment alike.

 Charge it up